ghodss/kubernetes.github.io/docs/getting-started-guides/scratch.md

 - The kubelets optionally need certs to identify themselves as clients of the master, and when serving its own API over HTTPS.

 Unless you plan to have a real CA generate your certs, you will need to generate a root cert and use that to sign the master, kubelet, and kubectl certs.

-- see function `create-certs` in `cluster/gce/util.sh`
-- see also `cluster/saltbase/salt/generate-cert/make-ca-cert.sh` and
-  `cluster/saltbase/salt/generate-cert/make-cert.sh`
+How to do this is described in the [authentication documentation](/docs/admin/authentication/#creating-certificates).

 You will end up with the following files (we will use these variables later on)